Battery E, 1st Missouri Light Artillery Regiment: Formation

-The battery's parent unit began its existence on 10–12 June 1861 in St Louis and Boonville, Missouri as the 1st Missouri Volunteer Infantry.
+The battery's parent unit began its existence on 10–12 June 1861 in St Louis and Boonville, Missouri as the 1st Missouri Infantry Regiment.
 On 1 September 1861, it was re-designated the 1st Missouri Light Artillery Regiment.
 At that time, Battery L and Battery M were transferred into the regiment from United States regular army units.
 These two batteries brought the regiment up to the strength of 12 companies, with batteries named A through M, excluding J. Battery C was disbanded in September 1861.
 Battery I and Battery L were disbanded in January 1862 and Battery B was disbanded in February 1862.

 Captain Nelson D. Cole assumed command of Battery E upon its establishment; as a result, it was sometimes called Cole's Battery.
 Other officers were First Lieutenants John L. Woods, Cyrus L. Edwards, Lucien J. Barnes, and Joseph Foust and Second Lieutenant Robert Armstrong.
 Barnes was reported missing on 31 October 1862 and Edwards was discharged on 2 November 1862.
 Woods received promotion to captain and quartermaster on 15 November 1862.
 Armstrong was discharged in April 1863.
 Abram S. Hoaglund was appointed second lieutenant on 21 May 1863.
 Foust was promoted to captain of Battery F on 26 May 1863.
 Cole received promotion to major on 12 August 1863.
 Joseph B. Atwater was promoted captain on 16 October 1863.
 First Lieutenant Edward S. Rowland was appointed and awaiting muster into U.S. service.